xiprox/aoba/README.md

 ## Get in touch

-All that about issues and contributions said, if you have a question or otherwise something to say/suggest, I would be happy to talk over email.
+All that about issues and contributions said, if you have a question or otherwise something to say/suggest, I would be happy to talk.
+Email preferred.

 ## Getting Started & docs